 The operation is performed under a general anaesthetic.

-Your surgeon will make a small cut on or near your umbilicus (belly button) so they can insert an instrument in your abdominal cavity to inflate it with gas (carbon dioxide).
-They will make several small cuts on your abdomen so they can insert tubes (ports) into your abdomen.
+The operation can take several hours.
+Your surgeon will make several small cuts on your abdomen so they can insert tubes (ports) into your abdomen.
+Your abdominal cavity will be inflated with gas (carbon dioxide).
 Your surgeon will insert surgical instruments through the ports along with a telescope so they can see inside your abdomen and perform the operation.

 Your surgeon will free up the structures from your abdomen that are stuck in the hernia, and insert a synthetic mesh to cover the weak spot.